(212) 781-6400 [email protected]

 The flagship showcase for Charlie Palmer's unabashed, energetic Progressive American cuisine is now in its 28th year.
 Aureole is a contemporary urban space just steps from Times Square.

-New York City’s most prestigious shopping boulevard is just around the corner featuring Armani, Gucci, Prada, and Louis Vuitton, as well as landmark department like Saks Fifth Avenue.
-Stop by Henri Bendel to window shop through the Art Nouveau Lalique glass that completes the building’s façade.
+New York City’s most prestigious shopping boulevard is just around the corner featuring Armani, Gucci, Prada, and Louis Vuitton, as well as landmark department stores like Saks Fifth Avenue and Bergdorf Goodman.

 Add bright, bold and funky pieces to your wardrobe at Alice + Olivia -- a New York City born and raised fashion line that outfits celebs and New Yorkers alike in their chic pieces.

 Shop for the not-so-basic staple pieces for your closet, kitchen and home at this sleek storefront that offers stationery, Japanese snacks and home decor.

 Saks Fifth Avenue has been one of the city's premier high-end department stores and international fashion authorities since it opened in 1924.
 Occupying an entire city block, this 10-floor store features everything from designer clothing to shoes, handbags, jewelry, and cosmetics.

 Tiffany & Co. is one of the world’s most iconic jewelers, best known for its timeless, sophisticated creations.
 The flagship store opened in 1940.
 Even if you’re not in the market for new gems, drop by to see one of the largest yellow diamonds ever discovered.
 (No, it’s not for sale.)